The Criminal Process In California

 The Readiness Conference

-At this stage of the proceedings, your Vista defense attorney will negotiate with the prosecutor and judge regarding reducing the charges, dismissing the case and lowering the sentence.
+At this stage of the proceedings, your defense attorney will negotiate with the prosecutor and judge regarding reducing the charges, dismissing the case and lowering the sentence.
 Essentially, the conference is a plea bargaining hearing.
 At the readiness conference, your lawyer can present the District Attorney and judge with information for them to consider in your case.
 Everything from evidence proving your innocence to letters confirming your character can be important at this stage.
 If things are not settled at this stage, you will have a preliminary hearing.

 The Preliminary Hearing

 At the hearing, the prosecution will not be expected to prove the charges beyond a reasonable doubt, but just to show that there is enough suspicion on you for you to be charged.
-Your Vista defense attorney will be able to present witnesses on your behalf and cross examine the prosecution’s witnesses to prove that there is not enough evidence for you to be charged.
+Your criminal attorney will be able to present witnesses on your behalf and cross examine the prosecution’s witnesses to prove that there is not enough evidence for you to be charged.
 You and your lawyer may opt to waive your right to a preliminary hearing if you choose to.

 The Post Preliminary Hearing Arraignment and Pretrial Conference

 At the preliminary hearing, the prosecutor will file information detailing the charges the judge has held you to answer.
-The post preliminary hearing arraignment will generally take place immediately after the hearing and will involve your Vista defense attorney entering your plea on the charges the judge found probable cause to hold you on.
+The post preliminary hearing arraignment will generally take place immediately after the hearing and will involve your attorney entering your plea on the charges the judge found probable cause to hold you on.
 Dates will be scheduled for further readiness conferences, motion cutoffs and the trial itself.

-Up until the trial, your lawyer should be working to negotiate with the prosecutors and judges at pretrial conferences in order to help resolve your case before the trial.
+Up until the trial, your criminal lawyer should be working to negotiate with the prosecutors and judges at pretrial conferences in order to help resolve your case before the trial.
 In some cases, this will involve your being charged with a less serious crime, in others, it will mean a less severe punishment.
 In certain situations, your criminal attorney may even be able to get some of the charges against you dismissed.

 The Criminal Trial